 - Trigger: An action needed to cue the automation (for example, abandoning their online shopping cart)

 - Action: What your marketing automation platform does in response to the trigger (for example, sending an abandoned cart email to that shopper)

-...and plenty more.
-Your best bet is to pay attention to tasks that take up a lot of your team’s time and energy.
-Those are workflows that you could explore automating.
+While there are plenty more ways to use automation, your best bet is to pay attention to tasks that take up a lot of your team’s time and energy.

 Can you optimize online marketing automation?